 Ageing has some benefits.
 You don’t have to look your best.
 You don’t have to speak, but when you do, you have permission to say more or less what you like.
 I’ve had a lifetime of saying the wrong things and it’s no better now.
 If your friends and relatives are still talking to you, they might fondly regard you as a grump (or in my case a legend - maybe).
 You might then have some wisdom to pass on if anyone is still listening.

 This is a personal blog.
 I'm not selling anything other than myself - an inept older person who thinks he can write a bit.
-There are humorous senior moments, role models and a plea for us all to stay mentally and physically active.
+Use the search to find what you want.
+There are humorous senior moments, older role models and a plea for us all to stay mentally and physically active.
+Garden glimpses, family matters, from the archive, publishing/writing, sports, and my notebook.
 Otherwise the world is our limpet.

 There is also a writing archive which needs some work - watch this space.